NonaSuomy/nonasuomy.github.io/_posts/2017-07-11-TapeBackup.md

 ### Test: Autochanger ###

-This will fill up a tape and overflow into the next tape in sequence, Unload tape and reload the next tape.
+This "auto" test will use the autochanger to take a tape out of the drive and put it back in.

+**Note:** *These tests will fail if you have not loaded a tape in the drive.*

 ```
 root@bacula-sd_1:/ # btape -c /usr/pbi/bacula-sd-amd64/etc/bacula-sd.9103.conf /dev/sa0